em0n-1337/Linux-Ricing/README.md

 # Linux-Ricing With DWM

-## Basic DWM Installation
+## DWM Installation
 - Go to the official website of suckless ![suckless](https://suckless.org/logo.svg)
 - Navigate to [DWM](https://dwm.suckless.org/)
 - Read their documentation if you are completely new to dwm

+## Basic DWM Customization
-- Now let's come to the point.
+Now let's come to the point.
 If you haven't git installed on your linux machine install it
   - ### For Debian Based Linux
     ```javascript
     sudo apt install git